Arguably one of the worst types of acne, body acne can be particularly frustrating in the summer months when wearing tank tops, shorts, and swimsuits.

 3. Use the Correct Products

 Also, if your skin is sensitive to fragrance, opt for fragrance free.
-If you can’t live without your favorite perfume, spray it on your wrists or behind your ears because these are areas that are not likely to breakout.
-Avoid spritzing your chest, back, or shoulders as they can become easily irritated.
+If you can’t live without your favorite perfume, spritz it on your wrists or behind your ears because these are areas that are not likely to breakout.
+Avoid spraying directly on your chest, back, or shoulders as they can become easily irritated.

 Comments will be approved before showing up.